SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

 Get real-time data from a remote Seedlink server
 ************************************************

-You will use :ref:`scconfig` to ...
+You will use :program:`scconfig` to:

 * Add stations of the GEOFON seismic network, obtained from GEOFON, as a source of data.